jesse-merhi/jmerhi.mov/blog/llms_are_secure_for_now/blog.md

 Leaking information into training data is typically less noticed because when you train an LLM (or fine-tune it) this mainly influences performance about a specific task.
 For example, if you fine-tuned a model on customer help data, that would make the model more likely to,

-1. Respond to queries that is stylistically similae to a customer support representative
+1. Respond to queries that is stylistically similar to a customer support representative
 2. Become better at answering questions in the way a customer support representative might.

 This may also mean you could inadvertently get the model to disclose information.
 For example, if you prompted the model with a question like,